mjhoffmeister/blog/_jacob_cycle/2024-03-02-beginnings.md

 **went**") with no more dialogue, which is chilling considering what just happened.[^38] Esau satisfied his appetite and left without further comment.

-The Bible doesn’t often directly comment on whether something that happened is good or bad, so the statement "Thus Esau despised his birthright" is unusual and significant.[^39] We’re being shown why Esau is disqualified from being the chosen child of promise.
-If he is treats the birthright, something of great value in his time and place, so flippantly, how can he be trusted with carrying on the blessing of the seed of the woman?
-Nevertheless, Jacob doesn’t present himself as a much better option.
-There’s still more to reflect on as the story progresses.
-Still, it’s perhaps significant that Esau doesn’t seem to care much about the rights of the firstborn, while Jacob does.
+The Bible doesn't often directly comment on whether something that happened is good or bad, so the statement "Thus Esau despised his birthright" is unusual and significant.[^39] We’re being shown why Esau is disqualified from being the chosen child of promise.
+By treating the birthright, something of great value in his time and place, so flippantly, he's shown as one who gives in to hardship instead of persevering.
+Hebrews comments on Esau's behavior.

+> <sup>15</sup> See to it that no one falls short of the grace of God and that no bitter root grows up to cause trouble and defile many. <sup>16</sup> See that no one is sexually immoral, or is godless like Esau, who for a single meal sold his inheritance rights as the oldest son.
+<sup>16</sup> Afterward, as you know, when he wanted to inherit this blessing, he was rejected.
+Even
+though he sought the blessing with tears, he could not change what he had done.
+>
+> --Hebrews 12:15-17 (NIV)

+In context, the author of Hebrews is encouraging his audience to persevere in their faith through difficulty.
+To "fall short" of God's grace is to abandon faith in the face of difficulty.
+"Bitter root" is a metaphor for the result of serving other gods in [Deuteronony 29:18](https://biblia.com/bible/esv/deuteronomy/29/18).
+Esau would have exposed himself to the worship of other gods when he married Hittite women in [Genesis 28:34](https://biblia.com/bible/esv/genesis/28/34), which is the sexual immorality and godlessness to which the Hebrews author refers, and he gave up his birthright, something of great value in his culture, to appease momentary hunger.
+He's portrayed as one who didn't persevere and gave his allegiance to other gods.
+While there's a reversal of Esau's misfortunes in the Jacob Cycle, here in Hebrews, the point where Esau changed his mind is set up as the future final judgment.
+He was too late; the "race" of Hebrews 12:1 was finished.
+Literally, he wasn't able to find a "place for repentance."
+As we'll see later, Jacob's place of repentance is at Peniel where he wrestles with God.[^40]

-[^40] While Jacob isn’t loyal to God at this point, his heart is somewhat oriented towards the commission given to humanity in the beginning.
+At this point, however, Jacob doesn't present himself as a much better option for the seed of the woman.
+There's still more to reflect on as the story progresses.
+Still, it's perhaps significant that Jacob appreciates the cultural value of the birthright. [^41] While Jacob isn't loyal to God at this point, his heart is somewhat oriented towards the commission given to humanity in the beginning.

 Esau is following the lead of Adam and Eve in the garden.
 Esau called Edom, which sounds like Adam, trades his birthright, which included authority, for food he thought was more substantial than it turned out to be because he thought he was going to die.
 Adam and Eve traded their right to rule for food they thought would make them like gods (*elohim*,) being promised that they wouldn’t die.
 But, Jacob is the the deceiver in this story.
-The literary design of the section even has Jacob encircling Esau.[^41] Perhaps like a coiling serpent?
+The literary design of the section even has Jacob encircling Esau.[^42] Perhaps like a coiling serpent?

 &ensp;&ensp;Said Jacob: sell me your birthright
 &ensp;&ensp;&ensp;&ensp;Said Esau: I leave, I die; of what use is a birthright to me?